 Staging a home in Seattle, WA can cost thousands of dollars, usually up-front and without any guarantee of effectiveness.
 (You have to make a decision based on referrals and the quality of the stager’s portfolio.)
 Plus, stagers get busy especially during peak market times when Seattle homes are selling like hotcakes in multple-offer scenarios.
 You may actually have to delay your sale while you wait for the stager to arrange your home for you.
 For that reason, you may also wonder if you can stage your house for less on your own as a DIY project.

 It’s worth considering.
 Quality home staging is said to yield a nearly 300% return on investment.
 If you don’t have the cash up front but still want to stage your house, there are inexpensive ways to do it.
-Here are 3 tricks to stage your house for less in Shoreline.
+Here are 3 tricks to stage your house for less in Seattle.

 Trick #1: Declutter the Property